onnx/onnx-mlir/docs/UsingPyRuntime.md

 ```

 ## PyRuntime model API
-The complete interface to ExecutionSession can be seen in the sources mentioned previously.
+The complete interface to `OMExecutionSession` can be seen in the sources mentioned previously.
 However, using the constructor and run method is enough to perform inferences.

 ```python